mlaursen/cookbook/api/README.md

 your values.
 If you do not want to use auth at all, set `NO_AUTH` to any value.

 ## CRUD
-Since the purpose of CRUS is for single id lookups, deletes, and updates, _most_ routes can use the utility funtions found in `src/utils/routes.js`.
+Since the purpose of CRUD is for single id lookups, deletes, and updates, _most_ routes can use the utility funtions found in `src/utils/routes.js`.

 If you want the default behavior, a new route can be created with `crudify`.
 Example: